FriskyFox/e621dl/README.md

 The first time you run **e621dl**, you will see the following errors:

 ```
-e621dl      INFO     Running e621dl version X.X.X -- Forked from 2.4.6.
+[i] Running e621dl version X.X.X.
-local       ERROR    No config file found.
+[i] Checking for partial downloads...
-local       INFO     New default config file created.
+[i] New default config file created.
 Please add tag groups to this file.
+Press ENTER to exit...
 ```

-These errors are normal behavior for a first run, and should not raise any alarm. **e621dl** is telling you that it was unable to find a `config.ini` file, so a generic one was created.
+**e621dl** on first run creates a configuration file for you to edit.
+Please open this file in your preferred text editor.

 ## Add search groups to the config file.

 Create sections in the `config.ini` to specify which posts you would like to download.
 In the default config file, an example is provided for you.
-This example is replecated below.
+This example is replicated below.
 Each section will have its own directory inside the downloads folder.

 ```
 ;;;;;;;;;;;;;;;;;;;